JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
 Check out the [Apple Developer Site](https://developer.apple.com/xcode/) for more details.

-In the tutorial we will use IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0 RC, Xcode 10.0, macOS 10.14.
+In the tutorial we will use IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0, Xcode 10.0, macOS 10.14.

 # Creating Android Project